-Circle, a mobile trading and cryptocurrency exchange firm, backed by Goldman Sachs has launched a stablecoin that is pegged to the value of the U.S. dollar.
+Circle, a mobile trading and cryptocurrency exchange firm, backed by Goldman Sachs in collaboration with Coinbase, has launched a stablecoin that is pegged to the value of the U.S. dollar.

 According to reports on Bloomberg today, the token, the USD Circle (USDC), will be available for immediate use on Circle’s Poloniex exchange and Circle Trade.